-Today Auckland Council was the fourth local authority in New Zealand to declare a climate emergency, joining Environment Canterbury Regional Council, Nelson City Council and Kapiti Coast District Council.
+Today Auckland Council was the fifth local authority in New Zealand to declare a climate emergency, joining Environment Canterbury Regional Council, Nelson City Council and Kapiti Coast District Council.

 WSP Opus sustainability and climate resilience experts, who span a number of key infrastructure sectors such as Water, Environment, Transport, and Property & Building, welcome the symbolic move.

 Dr Rowan Dixon, WSP Opus Principal Professional Sustainability & Resilience, is working with a number of councils across New Zealand and says there is no one-size-fits-all solution.